lowRISC/opentitan/doc/rm/python_coding_style.md

 Do not use tabs.
 You should set your editor to emit spaces when you hit the tab key.

-### Executable python tools
+### Executable Python tools

-Tools that can be executed should use `env` to avoid making assumptions about the location of the python interpreter.
+Tools that can be executed should use `env` to avoid making assumptions about the location of the Python interpreter.
 Thus they should begin with the line:

 ```console